fralau/mkdocs-mermaid2-plugin/webdoc/docs/tips.md

     - mermaid2
 ```

+!!!
+Tip "Uses of variables"

+    You can use an MkDocs-Macros variable to represent _any_ string that you need to repeat
+    in Mermaid diagrams, or that could change (over time, or because you have two possible configs).

+    Variables can be used in any part of a page, inside or outside of Mermaid diagrams.

+    MkDocs-Macros and Mkdocs-Mermaid2 are two plugins that work very well together.

+    Read the documentation of [MkDocs-Macros](https://mkdocs-macros-plugin.readthedocs.io/),
+    to discover all its possibilities!

 ### Using macros to generate Mermaid code

-If you can program in Python, you could go further than that: you could use a Python module (`main.py`) to define
+If you can program in Python, you could go further than that with MkDocs-Macros:
+you could use a Python module (`main.py`) to define
 [**macros** (functions)](https://mkdocs-macros-plugin.readthedocs.io/en/latest/macros/)
 that produce hyperlinks or pieces of diagrams from data,
 or even complete diagrams from a source file.